Violence prevention partners

 A community-driven, citywide approach to violence prevention

 For a successful citywide violence prevention approach, we must include strategies that are rooted in the experiences and needs of the community.
-To achieve this, we are creating an eligible list of service providers to be part of a master contract.
-We want to invest in grassroots strategies that come from the community.
+To achieve this, we have created an eligible list of service providers who are part of a master contract.
+We are investing in grassroots strategies that come from the community.

-We're building a pool of experienced and qualified partners.
-Partners will deliver community-driven services across one of the four priority areas:
+The master contract list has experienced and qualified partners.
+Partners deliver community-driven services across one of the four priority areas:

 • Hospital-based violence intervention